spotifysongsuggester5/DataScience/README.md

 #### What happens in between the above input/output (WIP)

-- Internal `Spotify.db` database's Song table is populated from accompanying .csv
+- Internal `spotify.db` database's Song table is populated from accompanying .csv

 - Song table is filtered by received track_id or track_ids, to get songs' identifying metrics and characteristics